jsta/jsta.github.io/about.md

 2. Wetland restoration and water resources management with a key focus on evaluating ecological thresholds (ecosystem tipping points)

-3. Use of [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) Geographic information systems (GIS) software to examine wetland-estuary hydrologic connectivity.
+3. Use of [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) Geographic information systems (GIS) software to examine wetland-estuary hydrologic connectivity

 I am an advocate of *Open Science* and reproducible research.

-More information on work can be found by referencing my [CV](https://jsta.github.io/cv.html) or by visiting my [Google Scholar](https://scholar.google.com/citations?user=IkYbVz8AAAAJ&hl=en) and [Academia.edu](http://utexas.academia.edu/JosephStachelek) pages.
+More information on my work can be found by referencing my [CV](https://jsta.github.io/cv.html).